ConsortiumGARR/idem-tutorials/HOWTO-Shibboleth/Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Ubuntu Linux LTS 16.04 with Apache2 + Jetty9.md

   *  ```cd /opt/shibboleth-idp/bin```
   *  ```./reload-service.sh -id shibboleth.MetadataResolverService```

-19. The day after the IDEM Federation Operators approval, check if you can login with your IdP on the following services:
+19. The day after the IDEM Federation Operators approval your entity on IDEM Entity Registry, check if you can login with your IdP on the following services:
   * https://sp-test.garr.it/secure   (Service Provider provided for testing the IDEM Test Federation)
   * https://sp24-test.garr.it/secure (Service Provider provided for testing the IDEM Test Federation and IDEM Production Federation)